fengyiwu98/TensorISTD/algorithms/STPA_FCTN/README.md

 # Code of STPA-FCTN

-Code Implementation of our Spatial Temporal Prior-Assisted Fully Connected Tensor Network (STPA-FCTN) for infrared small target detection.
+The official Code Implementation of our Spatial Temporal Prior-Assisted Fully Connected Tensor Network (STPA-FCTN) for infrared small target detection.